dat3Cph/material/flow2/webscraping/Trustpilot.md

     - Use Excel or any other tool to create charts and graphs to visualize the data.
 (Optional but recommended)

 **Conclusion:**
-This project will provide you with hands-on experience in web scraping, data analysis using Java streams and lambda expressions, testing with JUnit 5, and applying OOP and functional programming principles.
+This project will provide you with hands-on experience in web scraping, multithreading, data analysis using Java streams and lambda expressions, testing with JUnit 5, and applying OOP and functional programming principles.